MooersLab/MooersLab/README.md

 Exposure to elisp coding in Emacs leads some to pick up other languages in the Lisp family, including Clojure.
 This, in turn, leads them to understand programming more deeply.

+### Tools to support learning of Emacs
 - [Popup menus of GNU Emacs core commands you want to master](https://github.com/MooersLab/emacs-learning-spiral-hydra)
 - [Configuration for Emacs30 to support structured editing](https://github.com/MooersLab/emacs30venturatreesitterconfig)
 - [Some simple hydras in Codeberg repo](https://codeberg.org/MooersLab/emacs-hydra-examples)
+- [Quizzes about Emacs to improve recall of keybindings](https://github.com/MooersLab/qemacs) Ten minutes boosting your recall on a particular topic can save 10, 100, or 1000 hours of Google searches, especially if you are prone to getting side-tracked in the Google-verse.

+### Sample configurations
 - [Compiling Emacs30 on Ventura (macOS 13.2) with tree-sitter](https://github.com/MooersLab/emacs30macos13treesitter) This protocol compiles Emacs from source with tree-sitter support for structured editing of computer code on macOS.
 - [Compiling Emacs30 on Ubuntu22.04 LTS with tree-sitter](https://github.com/MooersLab/emacs30ubuntu22) This protocol compiles Emacs with tree-sitter support on Ubuntu.
 - [crafted-emacs user config](https://github.com/MooersLab/crafted-emacs-config) My user configuration file (config.el) for the crafted-emacs profile.
 I did install use-package and used it to install several packages.
 The base profile has the Doom theme, Vertico completion stack, and eglot.
 I added my org-agenda config and my favorite key bindings.
 I am currently *luvin* it.